Planes Logo

 Disney launched a robust marketing campaign in early 2013, which included toys, books, and other merchandise.
 Following its theatrical release on August 9, 2013, the film earned over $219 million worldwide on a $50 million budget, proving to be a commercial success.

-The initial movie’s positive reception led to a sequel’s swift production.
+The initial movie’s positive reception led to the sequel’s swift production.
 Planes: Fire & Rescue, released in 2014, featured Dusty taking on the role of a firefighting airplane.
 This follow-up introduced new characters and explored different themes, broadening the universe established in the first installment.

 Between 2014 and 2017, Disney considered various ideas for continuing the series, including a potential third movie.
 However, the closure of DisneyToon Studios in 2018 halted the development of future installments.